DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

 ##### Second parsing implementation in Java

 This improved solution adds the constraint that the environment disallows `long` or `BigInteger` to contain the `result` to easily check for overflow/underflow.
+(Runs in 2ms).

 ```java
 class Solution {